grecosoft/NetFusion/tools/dotnet/Templates/MicroService/content/src/Components/Solution.Context.App/Handlers/README.md

-Contains components response for handling Commands, Domain-Events, and Queries by delegating to services and repositories.
+Contains components response for handling Commands, Domain-Events, and Queries by delegating to domain-entities, services and repositories.